patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start all the applications and libraries and navigate to "/static1/page-1" and "static1/page-2".
+👉 Start the project with the `dev` command, then start all the applications and libraries and navigate to "/static1/page-1" and "static1/page-2".

 ### Register a module dynamic navigation items